Vyral/gary-jacklin-recruiting/_drafts/how-to-effectively-block-out-your-time.md

 {% include youtube.html %}

-Today I’m going to go a little deeper on a topic we’ve discussed before: time blocking.
+<center>Today I’m going to go a little deeper on a topic we’ve discussed before: time blocking.</center>

 **In order to time block effectively, you’ll need to have a good calendar**.
 Which one should you use?
 From my experience, the best one to use is the one that you already use to schedule events.